PeterEFrancis/python-course/chapters/2. types, variables, and operations/exercises.md

 - rounding and ceiling
 - flooring and ceiling

-What is the minimum number of program inputs (different values of `a`) that are necessary to demonstrate difference in output for all of these pairs?
+**Bonus:** What is the minimum number of times you have to run the program (different values of `a`) so that you can be sure that each pair of actions on `a` don't always give the same result.